[cabfpub] Ballot 204: Forbid DTPs from doing Domain/IP Ownership Validation

 -- MOTION ENDS --

-The procedure for approval of this Final Maintenance Guideline ballot is
+The procedure for approval of this Final Maintenance Guideline ballot is as follows:

 Status: Final Maintenance Guideline